 Risk preferences are qualitative descriptions of the risks, which SCOR Europe is willing to accept.
-The Company aims to focus on insurance and facultative reinsurance risks, mostly mainstream risks covered in P&C. Business is underwritten in accordance with the global applicable non-life underwriting guidelines.
-SCOR Europe is targeting a diversified portfolio in terms of business and geography covering various lines of business such as property energy and non-energy, offshore and ship building, casualty, engineering, marine, aviation and space, as well as inherent defect insurance.
+The Company aims to focus on insurance (and to a limited extent facultative reinsurance) risks, mostly mainstream risks covered in P&C, with a focus on the large corporate segment within the Specialty Insurance division of SCOR's P&C business unit.
+Business is underwritten in accordance with the global applicable non-life underwriting guidelines.
+SCOR Europe is targeting a diversified portfolio in terms of lines of business and geography covering various lines of business such as casualty, credit & surety, property energy and non-energy, offshore and ship building, inherent defect insurance, as well as marine, aviation and space.
+SCOR Europe SE aims to minimize its own operational risk, which is intrinsic in the conduct of business and cannot be completely avoided.
 For other relevant risks and preferences, the risk preferences of SCOR Group apply as appropriate.